 Direct Traffic IS Dark Traffic.
 We need to quit pretending that we know who that traffic is.
 It’s not (direct) / (none) it’s ( ¯\_(ツ)_/¯ )/( ¯\_(ツ)_/¯ ).
 It’s time though we did something about this monster plaguing our fair ocean city before it kills again.

 “That Direct Traffic is only 38% of the data, Sayf.
 We’re good!
 You’re overreacting!”

 Maybe though you’re assuaged by the Mayor, and want to test the water?

-Take a look at the data above.
+Take another look at the data above.
 See the bigger problem?
-Here let me highlight it.
+Here let me highlight it below instead.

 “Sayf, my data is clean and perfect!”

 Great, good for you, but you’re the exception.
 So many people have different problems that tack onto the Dark Traffic bandwagon.
 Here’s an example.

 - A self referral from a subdomain = 13.41%